ibm-cloud-docs/solution-tutorials/vpc-transit1.hidden.md

 The address prefixes for the transit itself is expanded to include all of the spokes to allow the routes to flow to the enterprise.

 With these additional address prefixes:
-- Spoke VPCs learn that traffic spoke -> (192.168.0.0/24, 192.168.1.0/24, 192.168.2.0/24) should pass through the Transit Gateway tgw-link.
+- Spoke VPCs learn that traffic spoke -> (192.168.0.0/24, 192.168.1.0/24, 192.168.2.0/24) should pass through the {{site.data.keyword.tg_short}} tgw-link.
-- Enterprise will learn that traffic enterprise -> (10.1.0.0/16, 10.2.0.0/16 10.3.0.0/16) should pass through the Transit Gateway tgw-spoke.
+- Enterprise will learn that traffic enterprise -> (10.1.0.0/16, 10.2.0.0/16 10.3.0.0/16) should pass through the {{site.data.keyword.tg_short}} tgw-spoke.

 ## Removing the firewall for transit destination traffic
 {: #vpc-transit-stateful-routing}
 {: step}
-The {{site.data.keyword.vpc_short}} uses the industry standard state based routing for secure TCP connection tracking.
-This requires that the TCP connections use the same path on the way in as the way out.
-One exception to this is Direct Server Return used by routers like [Network {{site.data.keyword.loadbalancer_short}}](https://{DomainName}/docs/vpc?topic=vpc-network-load-balancers).
-This allows incoming connections from the enterprise to pass through the firewall to the transit test instance and then return directly to the originator.
+The {{site.data.keyword.vpc_short}} uses the industry standard state-based routing for secure TCP connection tracking.
+It requires that the TCP connections use the same path on the way in as the way out.
+One exception is Direct Server Return used by routers like [Network {{site.data.keyword.loadbalancer_short}}s](https://{DomainName}/docs/vpc?topic=vpc-network-load-balancers).
+It allows incoming connections from the enterprise to pass through the firewall to the transit test instance and then return directly to the originator.

 ![vpc-transit-routing-green](images/vpc-transit-hidden/vpc-transit-routing-green.svg){: class="center"}
 {: style="text-align: center;"}

-This does not help with the traffic originating in the transit test instance passing through the transit gateway then back through ingress routing to the firewall-router.
-This connection gets stuck at the firewall-router (3) and not get forwarded back to the worker as shown in red below.
+This does not help with the traffic originating in the transit test instance passing through the {{site.data.keyword.tg_short}} then back through ingress routing to the firewall-router.
+This connection gets stuck at the firewall-router (3) and will not get forwarded back to the worker as shown in red below.
 Traffic transit -> enterprise and transit -> spoke are failing.

 ![vpc-transit-routing-red](images/vpc-transit-hidden/vpc-transit-routing-red.svg){: class="center"}
 {: style="text-align: center;"}

 One possible solution is to stop sending traffic destined to the transit VPC to the firewall-router.
 The wide ingress routes for the transit are currently routing traffic to the firewall-router.
-More specific routes can be added specifically for the transit to **Delegate** to the default behavior - send directly to the intended destination instead of the firewall-router.
+More specific routes can be added for the transit to **Delegate** to the default behavior - send directly to the intended destination instead of the firewall-router.

 This diagram shows the traffic flow that is desired for this step.
 Only the enterprise <-> spoke is passing through the firewall: